 Once you try grilling cod, you’ll never want to cook it any other way in the summer!
-Although baked cod tastes amazing and is my go-to for most of the year, cooking it on the grill creates tender white fish that pairs perfectly with Cajun spices.
+Although baked cod and air fryer cod taste amazing and is my go-to for most of the year, cooking it on the grill creates tender white fish that pairs perfectly with Cajun spices.
 Learn how to grill cod in foil (or directly on the grill, too) the easy way, plus the best ways to season a grilled cod recipe.
 This post is loaded with tips to get it cooked perfectly every time!

 - Spicy, savory grilled fish

 - Flaky, buttery texture

 - Naturally low carb and high in protein dish

 This section explains how to choose the best ingredients for grilling cajun cod, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.